 If you know me, you know I have a constant look.
 Angry.
 It’s not that I chose this.
-It’s a genetic flaw I blame on the German who married into my lineage.
-A deep crease that runs up from the bridge of my nose, making my left eyebrow look like a scowl.
+I blame a genetic flaw on the German who married into my lineage.
+A deep crease runs up from the bridge of my nose, making my left eyebrow look like a scowl.
 I’ve been judged by this imperfection my entire life.
 I’m not sure I believe my facial features are a good representation.

-As I read, I found myself getting more imerged into this theory.
-I wanted to know more about me.
-I wanted to read on and discover what color my clothes should be, the true haircut that’s going to wow everyone.
+As I read, I found myself getting more immersed in this theory.
+I wanted to know more about myself.
+I wanted to read on and discover what color my clothes should be, the true haircut that will wow everyone.
 I was really wrapped up in the reading.